Benefits you can claim when you have care needs

 Council Tax only applies to people living in England, Wales and Scotland.

-If you’re on a low income, you may also be entitled to other benefits and help with health costs.
+If you’re on a low income, you might also be entitled to other benefits and help with health costs.

 Check out Turn2Us, a charity that helps people access welfare benefits, grants and other support.